Tap Pilam Coahuiltecan Nation

-The Tap Pilam Coahuiltecan Nation is a cultural heritage organization of individuals who identify as lineal descendants of the Coahuiltecan people.
+The Tāp Pīlam Coahuiltecan Nation is a cultural heritage organization of individuals who identify as lineal descendants of the Coahuiltecan people.
 They have a nonprofit organization, the American Indians in Texas-Spanish Colonial Missions, based in San Antonio, Texas.

 The Tap Pilam Coahuiltecan Nation is an unrecognized organization.
 Despite using the word nation in its name, the group is neither a federally recognized tribe nor a state-recognized tribe.

 Texas has "no legal mechanism to recognize tribes" and has no state-recognized tribes.
 However, the state legislature passed a congratulatory resolution, that is an honorific and non-legally binding resolution, H.R.
 No. 787 honoring the Tap Pilam Coahuiltecan Nation.
 By the early 2000s, efforts were made by members of the Tap Pilam Nation to "compile new information about languages spoken by geographically defined Coahuiltecans", as there had thus far been little consensus regarding the legitimacy of the Coahuiltecan language and which languages would fall under this family.

 The Tap Pilam claims descent from the American Indians who converted to Roman Catholicism affiliated with and some buried at Alamo Mission in San Antonio.
 The American Indian tribes originally affiliated with the Alamo were the Jarame, Pamaya, and Payaya.

 History and nonprofit organization

 The contemporary use of the term Coahuiltecan refers to a 20th century "belief that the Coahuilteco language was spoken over a very large area in southern Texas and northeastern Mexico, and that all other languages documented for the same region were closely related to Coahuilteco."
 This linguistic concept has been met with significant controversy, and some scholars prefer using more specific linguistic terms when writing on Central Texas indigenous languages and communities.
 Members of the Tap Pilam Coahuiltecan Nation refer to their community as being descended from the over 500 tribes that lived in the regions of northeast Mexico and South Texas, whereas anthropologists have used this term to refer to the "hunter-gatherers in general who inhabited South Texas when Europeans arrived."
 Members of the group also claim that the name Tap Pilam was used by early Europeans to refer to Coahuiltecans.

-In 1994, American Indians in Texas–Spanish Colonial Missions, also known as AIT-SCM was formed.
+In 1994, American Indians in Texas–Spanish Colonial Missions, also known as AIT-SCM, was formed.
 Based in San Antonio, Texas, the group is a 501(c)(3) nonprofit organization, and a manifestation of the Tap Pilam Coahuiltecan Nation.
 It was founded by Raymond Hernandez, Joel Silva, and Richard Garay.

 Their subject area is cultural and ethnic awareness.
 Their mission statement is "Preservation and protection of the culture and traditions of the Tap Pilam Coahuiltecan Nation."